sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 The libswsscommon will have the APIs for the following purposes.
 1. To report an event.
 2. To receive events in a loop with a function callback to pass the message to caller.
 This implies that the callback function's efficiency affects the receive performance.
-3. The reporting API will support multiple listeners.
+3. The reporting API will support multiple receivers.
 4. The receiver API will support multiple event reporters.

 ### Event detection